1999 National League Division Series: Game 2

 A brilliant performance by Kevin Millwood stole the show.
 Had it not been for Ken Caminiti's home run in the second and an error, Millwood would have pitched a perfect game.
 The Braves would take Game 2 behind his masterful performance.
-Atlanta drew first blood when Gerald Williams singled to lead off the first off of José Lima, stole second, moved to second on a groundout, and scored on Brian Jordan's single.
+Atlanta drew first blood when Gerald Williams singled to lead off the first off José Lima, stole second, moved to second on a groundout, and scored on Brian Jordan's single.
 With the game tied at 1, Ryan Klesko singled with one out in the sixth, moved to third on a double and scored on Eddie Perez's sacrifice fly to put Atlanta up 2–1.
 Next inning, Bret Boone doubled with one out, moving to third on an error and after Chipper Jones was intentionally walked, Brian Jordan's sacrifice fly scored Boone and moved Jones to second.
 Scott Elarton relieved Lima and allowed an RBI single to Klesko, Two wild pitches moved him to third before he scored on Andruw Jones's RBI single.
 The Braves' 5–1 win tied the series heading to Houston.